emanuel2718/Covid-19-Scrapper/README.md

 gather important data for me and whoever want to use this script.
 All the COVID-19 data is scraped using https://virustracker.com free API.
 Sources used: WHO, CDC, ECDC, NHC, DXY

 For the original source of the data please visit: [World Health Organization website](https://www.who.int)

+**WARNING:** As of 04/12/2020 this is not providing accurate data for some countries (i.e Puerto Rico).
+But countries like USA are still begin updated correctly; source is no longer updating the data.

 # Usage: